-AllianzGI customarily reviews shareholder proposals concerning corporate governance and broader sustainability issues.
-Given the variety and variability of shareholder proposals, it is often difficult to develop policy positions on the issues raised by shareholders; hence we prefer to review and vote on a case-by-case basis.
+AllianzGI customarily reviews shareholder proposals concerning corporate governance and broader sustainability issues, including for example proposals related to climate change action, reporting on climate change or emissions and increasingly proposals related to social issues such as gender and racial/ethnic diversity and human rights-related topics.
+Given the variety and variability of shareholder proposals, it is often difficult to develop policy positions on the issues raised by shareholders; hence we prefer to review and vote on a case-by-case basis, taking account of factors such as the nature of the proposal, whether it might be overly prescriptive in nature as well as the company's policies and progress.
+Nevertheless, the positions described below outline our general voting stance in particular areas.